 Company's Industrial Relations continued to be harmonious during the period underreview.

 Particulars of Employees and Remuneration

-Your Company has adopted a comprehensive policy on Nomination and Remuneration ofDirectors and Key Managerial Personnel on the Board.
-As per said policy candidatesproposed to be appointed as Directors and Key Managerial Personnel on the Board shall befirst reviewed by the Nomination and Remuneration Committee in its duly convened Meeting.The policy can be accessed at the following Link:http://www.dixoninfo.com/nomination-and-remuneration-policy/
+Your Company has adopted a comprehensive policy on nomination and remuneration ofDirectors and Key Managerial Personnel on the Board.
+As per such policy candidatesproposed to be appointed as Directors and Key Managerial Personnel on the Board shall befirst reviewed by the Nomination and Remuneration Committee in its duly convened Meeting.The policy can be accessed at the following Link:http://www.dixoninfo.com/nomination-and-remuneration-policy/

 Your Company has always believed in providing a safe and harassment free workplace forevery women employee working with your Company.
 Your Company always endeavours to createand provide an environment that is free from discrimination and harassment includingsexual harassment.

 Your Company has a zero tolerance for sexual harassment at workplace and thereforehas in place a policy on prevention of sexual harassment at workplace.
 The said policy isin line with the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the Rules thereunder.